aappddeevv/scalajs-reaction/README.md

 npm i --save react-dom
 ```

-The latest react is recommended, v16.2+.
-If you wish to use the latest features such as the new context, use v16.3+.
+The latest react is recommended, v16.4.
+Note that using 16.4 will result on console messages for deprecated API that is still used by ReasonReact, and hence, scalajs-react.

 ### Create a Component
 You can quickly create a component and render it: